pree-dew/metric-explorer/README.md

 <a href="https://last9.io"><img src="https://last9.github.io/assets/last9-github-badge.svg" align="right" /></a>

 # metric-explorer

-With the need to accommodate more granular information in metrics, the problem of cardinality is becoming more and more natural.
+With the need to accommodate more granular information in metrics, the problem of high cardinality is becoming more and more natural.
 We talk about cardinality often, but we don’t have the right ways to explore our time-series database to find helpful information to control or improve this problem.

 Introducing **metric-explorer.** It provides three modes of operation: